 Saxton says that “HIV testing needs to be normalised, acceptable and accessible to all gay and bisexual who have had condomless anal intercourse.
 Too many gay and bisexual men are being diagnosed too late in the course of their infection to maximise the benefits of anti-HIV treatments for their own health and for HIV prevention.”

 In July this year, the START study reported that early rather than delayed treatment reduced the likelihood of AIDS and serious non-AIDS-related events.
 Also in July, the HPTN 052 study reported a 93% reduction in HIV transmission from mainly heterosexual HIV positive individuals on treatment to their partner.

-The study is a collaboration between the University of Auckland, the University of Otago and the New Zealand AIDS Foundation with funding from the Ministry of Health.
+The study is a collaboration between the University of Auckland, the University of Otago and the New Zealand AIDS Foundation (now Burnett Foundation Aotearoa) with funding from the Ministry of Health.